 - How is their health?
 Are they taking several medications?
 If so, are they able to manage their medications?

 - What about mood: Does either parent seem depressed or anxious?

 Many long-distance caregivers provide emotional support and occasional respite to a primary caregiver who is in the home.
 Long-distance caregivers can help arrange for professional caregivers, hiring home health and nursing aides, or locating assisted living and nursing home care.
-Some help a parent pay for care, while others offer to manage their finances.
+Some help a parent pay for daily care, while others offer to help manage their finances.

 Caregiving is not easy for anyone, not for the caregiver and not for the care recipient.
 From a distance, it may be especially hard to feel that what you are doing is enough, or that what you are doing is important.
 It usually is.